 Marketing a book requires hard work that can already make an author seem a little crazy.
 Why make things worse by creating silly claims about a book’s Amazon ranking?
 Being an author with a book on Amazon is a rare achievement by itself.
 We get the unique opportunity to educate, inspire, and entertain the world.
 There’s no need to work ourselves into a frenzy and manufacture false accolades.

 Now you know what Amazon sales rankings actually mean.
-Take my advice and use this article as a prescription to avoid getting Amazon fever forever.
+Take my advice and use it as a prescription to avoid getting Amazon fever forever.

 Wish you could sell more books on Amazon?
-Watch a sneak peek and learn the secrets in my online video course, Mastering Amazon for Authors.
-It’s already helped over 150 students discover how to maximize book sales at the world’s largest retailer.
+Learn the secrets in my online video course, Mastering Amazon for Authors.
+It’s already helped over 250 authors discover how to maximize book sales at the world’s largest retailer.

 Want 3 free e-books that explain how to jumpstart your book sales?
 Click here to get my free gift for authors.

 “Fever” image courtesy of David Dominici Castillo via FreeDigitalPhotos.net